Centers for Disease Control and Prevention

 The Centers for Disease Control and Prevention (CDC) is the national public health agency of the United States.
 It is a United States federal agency under the Department of Health and Human Services (HHS), and is headquartered in Atlanta, Georgia.

 The agency's main goal is the protection of public health and safety through the control and prevention of disease, injury, and disability in the US and worldwide.
 The CDC focuses national attention on developing and applying disease control and prevention.
 It especially focuses its attention on infectious disease, food borne pathogens, environmental health, occupational safety and health, health promotion, injury prevention, and educational activities designed to improve the health of United States citizens.
 The CDC also conducts research and provides information on non-infectious diseases, such as obesity and diabetes, and is a founding member of the International Association of National Public Health Institutes.

-As part of the announced 2025 HHS reorganization, CDC is planned to be reoriented towards infectious disease programs.
+As part of the announced 2025 HHS reorganization, the CDC is planned to be reoriented towards infectious disease programs.
 It is planned to absorb the Administration for Strategic Preparedness and Response, while the National Institute for Occupational Safety and Health is planned to move into the new Administration for a Healthy America.

+During the second Trump administration, the CDC faced major disruptions, including orders to halt cooperation with the World Health Organization, remove or restrict access to public health information, and pause agency communications, including a temporary suspension of the Morbidity and Mortality Weekly Report.
+The administration also imposed content restrictions on scientific research, carried out large-scale layoffs and program cuts, and oversaw repeated leadership changes.
+Public health experts and medical organizations warned that these actions undermined scientific independence, public health capacity, and institutional stability.

+In February 2026, Scientific American wrote that trust in the CDC has "plummeted under" HHS secretary Robert F. Kennedy Jr. As the CDC's databases are no longer maintained with accurate and up-to-date information, a "shadow CDC" of states and medical societies is forming to fill the vacuum.

+The current CDC director, Dr. Erica Schwartz, was confirmed by the U.S. Senate on August 5, 2026 with a vote of 51-44.